vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 " Now is the time when a political mission ought to be established in England '* said Mr. Tilak. " We must cease to be parochial.
 Our earliest activities were merely local and isolated.
-Then they became provin- cial and then National.
-Now is the time to plunge into international currents of thought and life, realise our ideal, and to convince the world that India is seri- ously after attaining her highest not only in National life but in the international affairs as weU".
+Then they became provin###cial and then National.
+Now is the time to plunge into international currents of thought and life, realise our ideal, and to convince the world that India is seri###ously after attaining her highest not only in National life but in the international affairs as weU".
 17